lehmann-tech/lehmann-tech/README.md

 1. `terraform/` contains the Terraform provisioning config, which does everything except what's listed under "manual steps (so far)" (apply with `terraform apply`)
 2. `blog.yaml` contains the k8s deployment, service, and pod disruption budget for the blog (apply with `kubectl apply -f blog.yaml`)
 3. `ingress.yaml` contains the k8s ingress pointing to the global static IP address provisioned by Terraform (apply with `kubectl apply -f ingress.yaml`)
 4. `blog/` is a direct copy of the webapp found at https://github.com/theneva/lehmann-tech, and has not been touched in this repo.
-Visit it at http://34.96.95.14/
+Visit it at https://dev.unwanted.fun or https://staging.unwanted.fun

 # Test